 LKSOM offers a number of early assurance programs that allow students to be considered for acceptance in their junior year of college.
 To be considered for the early assurance program, students must have at least a 3.6 overall and science GPA at the end of their junior year of college, a strong commitment to service as demonstrated by extensive community and healthcare experiences, and demonstrated leadership potential.
 The St. Luke’s Regional Campus has an Early Assurance program for students from DeSales University, Lehigh University, Moravian College, and Muhlenberg College.
 Early Assurance matriculants from Washington & Jefferson College or Temple University have the option to complete their medical education at the available campus options.

-Students interested in linking through the Early Assurance Program are nominated by the undergraduate pre-medical advisor during their junior year and those selected to interview will participate in an interview day and be presented to the Admissions Committee for conditional acceptance.
+Students interested in linking through the Early Assurance Program are nominated by the undergraduate pre-medical advisor during their junior year.
+Those selected to interview will participate in an interview day and be presented to the Admissions Committee for conditional acceptance.
 Students offered a conditional acceptance need to sit for the MCAT exam by the end of May.